jreisinger/docs/notes/k8s/containers.md

     - data
 - each container should run just one main process
 - processes inside the container can't see processes outside of it, and vice versa
-- a container "thinks" it's running on its own machine (busybox in this case)
+- a container "thinks" it's running on its own machine (`bb` in this case)

 ```
 $ k run bb --image=busybox --rm -it --restart=Never -- /bin/sh